• Diaper pails.

 • The pool is not properly fenced in.

 • There is no telephone with emergency numbers nearby.

 • There is no rescue equipment near the pool.

-• Do not rely on personal flotation devices (PFDs) or swimming lessons to protect your child.
+• Parents rely on personal flotation devices (PFDs) to keep their child safe.